Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \section{Interoperability in Blockchain}

-Interoperability can be defined as a blockchain's ability to perform transactions and process ledgers on other blockchains that are either homogeneous or heterogeneous in nature, with the possibility of verifying the transactions on both ends.
+Interoperability can be defined as the ability of blockchain systems to exchange data, assets, and state information across heterogeneous or homogeneous networks while ensuring verifiability and consistency of transactions across participating chains.
 While discussing the interoperability of blockchain, it is assumed that there are source and destination blockchains.
 In the initial stages, interoperability aimed to provide features for cryptocurrency systems.
-The paper \cite{ACM_survey_1} discusses two kinds of protocols that enable blockchain interoperability.
-The first is cross-chain communication protocol (CCCP), which refers to communication between two homogeneous blockchains with similar features and underlying protocols.
-The second is cross-blockchain communication protocol (CBCP), which refers to the communication between homogeneous and heterogeneous blockchains or between two heterogeneous blockchains.
-Most of the interoperability solutions fall under these two categories.
+The paper \cite{ACM_survey_1} discusses two types of protocols that enable blockchain interoperability.
+The first is the cross-chain communication protocol (CCCP), which refers to communication between two homogeneous blockchains with similar features and underlying protocols.
+The second is the cross-blockchain communication protocol (CBCP), which refers to communication between homogeneous and heterogeneous blockchains or between two heterogeneous blockchains.
+Most interoperability solutions fall under these two categories.